birthdates/Crypto-Store/README.md

 When in the development environment, the Litecoin Testnet coin will be available when creating a transaction.
 You can receive testnet coins from many online facuets including CoinPayments.
 With this you can test transactions and your IPN url.

+** Make sure to not run your production website in the development environment **

 # Styling

 The current styling of the website is very barren as it's meant to be designed to your liking (i.e your logo, background, navbar).